Bert-JanP/Hunting-Queries-Detection-Rules/Graph API/GraphAPIAuditEvents - AppEnrichmentAADNonInteractiveUserSignInLogs.md

 ## Query Information

 #### Description
-This query enriches the *MicrosoftGraphActivityLogs* with Application information from the *AADNonInteractiveUserSignInLogs* table to get more context in the results.
+This query enriches the *GraphAPIAuditEvents* with Application information from the *AADNonInteractiveUserSignInLogs* table to get more context in the results.

 This query does have a limitation, a user must have signed in to the application to show up in the logs.
 An alternative KQL query is available that leverages the externaldata operator to solve this issue: [App Enrichment ExternalData](./AppEnrichmentExternalData.md)